withastro/docs/src/pages/en/guides/markdown-content.md

 ### Remote Markdown

+> NOTE: The `<Markdown>` component does not work in SSR and may be removed before v1.0.
+It should should be avoided if possible.
+To use Markdown in your templates, use a seperate `.md` file and then `import` it into your template as a component.
+Read this [RFC Discussion](https://github.com/withastro/rfcs/discussions/179) to learn more.

 If you have Markdown in a remote source, you may pass it directly to the Markdown component through the `content` attribute.

 ```astro